kryptomrx/tonl-mcp-bridge/README.md

 ## Overview

 TONL-MCP Bridge is a production-grade TypeScript library and CLI tool that converts JSON/YAML data to TONL (Token Optimized Natural Language) format.
-By eliminating JSON's structural overhead, TONL reduces token usage by 40-60% for Large Language Model context windows—translating directly to lower costs and improved performance.
+By eliminating JSON's structural overhead, TONL reduces token usage for Large Language Model context windows—translating directly to lower costs and improved performance.

 ### Primary Use Cases